An in-depth look at price and tax settings in WooCommerce: a comprehensive look at taxed and untaxed pricing strategies

 • Norwegian customers pay £125 (£100 + £25 tax).

-• Customers outside the UK, France or Norway pay £100 again as they are not subject to any rates.
+• Customers outside the UK, France or Norway pay £100 again as they do not pay any rates.

 Tax calculations (simplified)

-The tax calculation isby rowInstead, it is calculated on a per commodity basis.
+The tax calculation isby rowInstead, it is calculated on a commodity-by-commodity basis.
 The following calculation can be used to figure out how much tax is due on a given price.

 Calculate excluding taxProduct price 20% tax rate: